-- The Licensing Officer/Other Council Officer presents report - Applicant will make their Application - Questions of the Applicant by all parties, Members of the Committee/Sub-Committee to go first - Responsible Authorities and Other Persons will make their representations. - Questions of the Responsible Authorities and Other Persons.
-Members of the Committee/Sub-Committee to go first. - All parties will be given an opportunity to sum up (with the party who spoke last to go first). - Sub-Committee will deliberate in private with Legal Adviser and Clerk present.
-Councillors new to Licensing may observe but will not take part in the decision making) - Sub-Committee will return, and the Chair will announce the decision if appropriate (a written decision notice will be issued following the hearing in accordance with the regulations). - The Legal Adviser will advise parties of any right of appeal as appropriate.
+- The licensing officer/other Council officer presents report - Applicant will make their application - Questions of the applicant by all parties, members of the Committee/Sub-Committee to go first - Responsible Authorities and other persons will make their representations. - Questions of the Responsible Authorities and other persons.
+Members of the Committee/Sub-Committee to go first. - All parties will be given an opportunity to sum up (with the party who spoke last to go first). - Sub-Committee will deliberate in private with legal adviser and clerk present.
+Councillors new to Licensing may observe but will not take part in the decision making) - Sub-Committee will return, and the Chair will announce the decision as appropriate (a written decision notice will be issued following the hearing in accordance with the regulations).

+• The Legal Adviser will advise parties of any right of appeal as appropriate.